By Timothy Sparks

 God hates divorce, which arose from husbands’ hatred against their wives (Mal.
 2:16).
 Jesus makes clear that divorce originated out of men’s hard-heartedness (Mk.
 10:5).
 God gives no exception to Jesus’ teaching that would favorably authorize hard-heartedness.

 Hard-heartedness is the opposite of forgiveness, and Jesus commands unlimited forgiveness (Mt.
 18:21-22).
-God will not forgive unforgiving individuals (Mt.
+God will not forgive unforgiving individuals.
+Forgive or forfeit forgiveness (Mt.
 18:35).
 God gives no exception to Jesus’ teaching on forgiveness.